bhauman/nextpress/tasks/README.md

       become partials available to in form
 - [X] image templates that are a parameter in the image
 - [ ] a template item that defines it's own parameters

 - [ ] layouts for templates
+- [ ] add a compnent to toggle hiding and showing a content area

 - [ ] plugin architecture